badran1/eSpace-Front-End-Guidlines/README.md

 ## Introduction

-This is a living document of Best Practices and Code Standards for Front-End Development at O3 World.
-The Development Team is encouraged to test, discuss, and evolve what is documented here together as best practices change and new ideas are shared. **Please implement and enforce these agreed upon standards in your own builds and in code reviews at all times for all projects.**
+This is a living document of Best Practices and Code Standards for Front-End Development.
+The UI Development Team is encouraged to test, discuss, and evolve what is documented here together as best practices change and new ideas are shared. **Please implement and enforce these agreed upon standards in your own builds and in code reviews at all times for all projects.**

 > Well-formed markup is made up of part standards and part agreed upon preferences by a team of developers.
 Along with consistency, both are important in creating maintainable, readable code for everybody.